trek-view/basecamp/_posts/2020-10-16-challenge-map-amsterdam-by-bicycle.md

 In September I spent a lot of time in Amsterdam.

-Of course one of the first thing I did was buy a bicycle (and a good lock).
+One of the first things I did was buy a bicycle (and a good lock).

-With my helmet mounted GoPro Max I to the streets to explore the city.
+With my helmet mounted GoPro Max I took to the streets to explore the city.

 <iframe width="800" height="600" src="https://embed-v1.mapillary.com/embed?version=1&filter=%5B%22all%22%5D&map_filter=%5B%22all%22%5D&map_style=Mapillary streets&image_key=o7ll1XqLOM9LyW4J0k54x6&x=0.06313410231801286&y=0.504368242057061&client_id=M1E0WHVYcHZUdUI3Q0l0VThuNnU0ajo2OTY0ZWUzZDZlODY2OWI3&style=classic" frameborder="0"></iframe>